yeyun11/netslim/README.md

-# Channel Pruning: Network Slimming
+# Network Slimming with PyTorch

 This repo implements the following paper in [PyTorch](https://pytorch.org):